ibmendoza/anchor/README.md

 Infrastructure as code
 ----------------------

-Like developer code, a CM script must be tested and stored in a version control system.
+Like developer code, a CM script must be tested and stored in a version control system along with config files, just as a front-end developer stores HTML, CSS, JavaScript files and other artifacts.
+Large binary files like OS images must be stored elsewhere (file store or object storage)

 Simple error handling
 ---------------------